mNutella/lead-radar/README.md

 `make test someapp.tests.test_views`

+### Migrations
+Will run a command if you want remove all migrations:

+`make cleanmigs`

+Will run django tests using `--keepdb` and `--parallel`.
+You may pass a path to the desired test module in the make command.
+E.g.:

+`make test someapp.tests.test_views`

 ### Adding new pypi libs
 Just run `pipenv install LIB_NAME_ON_PYPI` and then `pipenv lock` to lock the version in Pipfile.lock file